MacGil History, Family Crest & Coats of Arms

 Early History of the MacGil family

-Another 123 words (9 lines of text) are included under the topic Early MacGil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacGil research.
+Another 62 words (4 lines of text) are included under the topic Early MacGil History in all our PDF Extended History products and printed products wherever possible.

 MacGil Spelling Variations

 The archives that survive today demonstrate the difficulty experienced by the scribes of the Middle Ages in their attempt to record these names in writing.
 Spelling variations of the name MacGil dating from that time include MacHale, McHale, MacHail, McHail, McCale, MacCale and others.